This post or page may contain affiliate links, including from Amazon.com. Please click here to read my disclosure policy.

 Amazon Craft Supplies – You’d be surprised by what’s available on Amazon in the craft supplies section!
 With free two day shipping, you can sign up for a free Prime trial and cancel before your trial ends.
 (Or keep it!
 I LOVE my Amazon account.)

 DollarTree.com – Everything is $1 at Dollar Tree.
 Did you know that you can order bulk items from the dollar store online?
-It’s awesome if you need to order lots of jars or other smaller items where quality isn’t the first concern.
+It’s awesome if you need to order lots of jars or other items in bulk.

 Michaels Online – Michaels is a great resource when you’re shopping on a budget.
 Don’t forget that you can use their coupons online and sometimes get 50% or more off of more expensive items (which is great when you’re buying in bulk).
 Click here to see today’s deals and coupons.